 ORNL, Caterpillar collaborate to advance methanol use in marine engines

+Research will be conducted on Caterpillar’s in-line 6-cylinder marine engine that has been modified for methanol use and installed at DOE’s research center at ORNL

 The Department of Energy’s Oak Ridge National Laboratory and Caterpillar Inc. have entered into a cooperative research and development agreement, or CRADA, to investigate using methanol as an alternative fuel source for four-stroke internal combustion marine engines.
-The collaboration supports efforts to decarbonize the marine industry, a hard-to-electrify transportation sector, according to the company's release.
+The collaboration supports efforts to decarbonize the marine industry, a hard-to-electrify transportation sector, ORNL said in its news release.

+As the United States continues to seek ways to reduce environmentally harmful greenhouse gas, or GHG emissions, methanol is an attractive fuel alternative to diesel because it reduces carbon emissions.
+Methanol also reduces emissions of nitrogen oxides and sulfur oxides.
+In addition, methanol’s relatively high energy density makes it easier to store on marine vessels than gaseous fuels meaning it can be more easily integrated into overall existing engine design and operation.

 Research will be conducted on Caterpillar’s in-line 6-cylinder marine engine that has been modified for methanol use and installed at DOE’s National Transportation Research Center at ORNL.
 New engine designs will also be considered, and several engine combustion strategies will be explored including dual-fuel, dimethyl ether reforming and spark-ignited prechambers.
 Caterpillar will support ORNL by providing additional materials and research expertise to enable engine performance, efficiency and durability while reducing GHG and other emissions.